Grilled rosemary shrimp is an easy dinner recipe to make, and it is packed with flavor! It’s low-carb, Keto friendly, and Whole30 compliant.

 Some of the items used in this post are available at my Amazon Affiliate Store.

 - 1 pound shrimp 10-15 per pound.
 Unpeeled.

 - 1 large lemon juiced, (about 1/4 cup)

 - 3 cloves minced garlic

-Discard marinade.
-Grill or broil shrimp over medium heat, about 2-3 minutes per side or until just done and pink.
+- Discard marinade.
+Thread shrimp on bamboo or metal skewers, about 4 shrimp per skewer.
+Grill or broil shrimp over medium heat, about 2-3 minutes per side, or until just done and pink.

 simple is always best!